Czirion/MAGs-workflow/index.md

 ## Instructions to use the pipeline
-Here you will find scripts that you will use to create the scripts adapted to your sample data.
-You have to run these scripts puting certain arguments in the command line in order (each scripts tells you what arguments).
+Here you will find scripts that you can use to create scripts adapted to your sample data.
+You have to run these scripts putting certain arguments in the command line in order (each scripts tells you what arguments).
 The output will be a script with the information of your sample ready to be run by the cluster.
 The scripts are meant to be run in order along with other commands.

 # Script to run metaSPAdes (in the cluster)